oyakov/Desert-Wastes/docs/ARCHITECTURE.md

 - `Wastelands.Utils` (if split) may be referenced by all non-UI assemblies but must remain Unity-agnostic.

 ## Dependency Rules
 - Core has no dependencies on UnityEngine types; other assemblies interact with Unity via adapter interfaces defined in Core.
+Unity-facing glue (e.g., `BaseSceneBootstrapper`, UI behaviours) wraps those interfaces without leaking Unity types back into Core.
 - Generation depends only on Core and Utils.
 - Simulation depends on Core, Generation, and Persistence for data access.
 - BaseMode depends on Core and Persistence; may consume Simulation DTOs but not behaviors.
+Systems operate purely on `WorldData` + `BaseRuntimeState`, enabling EditMode coverage without Unity dependencies.
 - UI depends on Core, Simulation, and BaseMode for view models only.
 - Persistence depends on Core for data models; no upward dependencies.
 - Tests assemblies reference runtime assemblies but cannot be referenced back.